 The public house at Ardpatrick Cross was built by the landlord Coote.
 The two-storey house was built of stone and had a thatched roof.
 The first tenant was a man called Woods.
 The Woods were tailors who lived in a cabin on the Old Road a short distance west of Ardpatrick Cross.
 Woods was succeeded in the pub by the Murphys who came from the Ballingaddy direction.
 John Murphy’s widow Bridget was the licensee until the early years of this century.
 About the year 1905 she gave the business to a close relative of hers named John O’Brien from near Croom, who shortly after sold it to his brother Michael.
 In 1935 Michael O’Brien sold out to William Clery of Laurencetown.
 William Clery was a farmer who owned the Hill of Ardpatrick.
 Mr. Clery paid Michael O’Brien £950 for the property.
 In 1947 William Clery sold out to Patrick Higgins of Bulgaden.
 Patrick Higgins carried on the pub and grocery for many years.
 In 1958 he renovated the pub building and put a new slated roof on it.
 In February 1971 he sold out to John Quilty of Kildimo.”
 [As recounted by Joe O’Brien in Fr John Fleming’s Ardpatrick, 1978]

-Mr Joseph and Tim O’Brien were avid photographers and, although much of their work has been lost, a selection of the surviving images dated from 1965 are presented below.
-Photos and text courtesy of Dave Meskill.
+Mr Joseph and Tim O’Brien were avid photographers and, although much of their work has been lost, one of the surviving images dated 1965 is preserved below.
+Photo and text courtesy of Dave Meskill.

 |Surname||Forename||Age||Sex||Relation to head||Religion|